 For watercolor painting, there should always be several filled water glasses at your workplace.
 One of them serves as a reservoir for clean, clear water, which is used for wetting the painting surface and for mixing the colors.
 But you need at least one more glass to clean your different brushes in it.

 It is always a good idea to have a soft cotton cloth nearby, with which you can remove excess paint or water from a brush.
 Kitchen towels made of paper also have an impressive absorption capacity.
 After all, even larger amounts of liquid can be dabbed off a watercolor painting relatively quickly and easily with paper kitchen towels if necessary.
 You can use paper or cloth kitchen towels not only for corrections, but also for creating conscious effects.

-Instruction: Step by step first own watercolor paintings paint
+Tutorial: Step by Step first own Watercolor Paintings paint

 First of all, you should mix different shades of the colors you use, for example the usual basic colors and additionally pink.
 Remember that the more you dilute the color with water, the more translucent and pale it becomes.